ampmmn/vim-clmemo-grep/README.md

 ```

 - `CLMemoCalendarSign`
-  -  is same as CLMemoGrep too.
-And the result is marked on the calendar if [calendar-vim](https://github.com/mattn/calendar-vim) is installed.
+  -  searchs for the given words in the 'Changelog Memo' file.
+The result is marked on the calendar if [calendar-vim](https://github.com/mattn/calendar-vim) is installed.

 ```
 :CLMemoGrepCalendarSign keyword1 keyword2 ...